-The Criteria Basic Skills Test (CBST) measures the basic maths and verbal skills that are required to succeed in a wide variety of entry-level jobs.
-The CBST is a 20-minute, 40-item test that measures basic grammar, spelling, maths, and language skills.
+The Criteria Basic Skills Test (CBST) measures the basic math and verbal skills that are required to succeed in a wide variety of entry-level jobs.
+The CBST measures basic grammar, spelling, math, and language skills.
 It offers a quick way to assess the job readiness of candidates in a range of jobs, including clerical, administrative, and customer service positions.

 Each individual is given a raw score and a percentile ranking.
 The raw score indicates how many questions (out of 40) the individual answered correctly, while the percentile ranking is a relative performance metric that indicates how the individual scored relative to others who have taken the test.
 For example, a percentile ranking of 45 means that an individual scored better than 45% of the group on which the test was normed.